 OA supports each student in achieving his or her highest level of independence in pursuit of meaningful and fulfilling personal and professional outcomes in the areas of independent living, community access, and career readiness.Contact Us

-Opportunities Academy [OA] is Collegiate Academies’ rigorous, post-secondary full day program for students aged 17-22 with intellectual and developmental disabilities.
+Opportunities Academy [OA] is Collegiate Academies’ rigorous, full day program for students aged 17-22 with intellectual disabilities and autism.
+We are a type 1 charter serving students with disabilities through Orleans Parish Public Schools.

 Opportunities Academy redefines ‘college and career for all’ by empowering students to build lives of independence, connection, and happiness.